Production Information

 Synopsis

-The opera begins as two Greek gods, Zeus and Hera, place a wager on whether a man of action or a strong woman can have the greater impact on the world.
+The opera begins as two Greek gods, Zeus and Hera, place a wager on whether a man of action or a powerful woman can have the greater impact on the world.

-Backstage at the Paris Opera after a Maria Callas performance, the gods watch as Maria enters the room filled with her fans alongside her elderly husband, Giovanni Battista Meneghini.
-She does not care about praise for her, only that her audiences experience the beauty of true art.
+At the Paris Opera after a Maria Callas performance, the gods watch as Maria, the world’s most famous soprano, enters a room filled with her fans alongside her elderly husband, Giovanni Battista Meneghini.
+She sings of the beauty of true art.
 Aristotle Onassis, the world’s richest man, is there with his young wife, Tina.
-They speak to Callas about their common Greek heritage, and he invites her to join them on his yacht.
-After Maria leaves, Ari declares that such a vibrant, beautiful woman should not be with such an old fool.
-She should be with a strong and virile man, a true Greek hero; she must be with him.
+He speaks to Callas about their shared Greek heritage and invites her to join them on his yacht.
+After Maria leaves, Ari declares that such a vibrant, beautiful woman should be with a true Greek hero; she must be with him.
 Zeus and Hera are delighted that they have found their two worthy mortals.

 On the Onassis yacht, a few months later, Maria and Ari have fallen deeply and passionately in love.
 Maria feels truly alive for the first time in her life.
-Ari tells her that she must leave Meneghini.
-Ari would love her the way a woman of such power deserves.
 They decide to leave their spouses to be together.
-Zeus and Hera give the couple their greatest gift, true love, and bind them together for life.
-Callas and Onassis exult in their strength, spirit, and accomplishments as they pledge their eternal love to each other.
+Zeus and Hera give the couple their greatest gift, true love as Callas and Onassis pledge their eternal love to each other.

-Five years later, after a Callas performance, Ari tells her that he wants her to give up performing.
-Maria is angry that Ari is still philandering and mentions Jackie Kennedy.
-Ari says that he enjoys the press attention, but he still loves Callas.
-She is ready to give up her career and fame for marriage and children, but Ari responds that fame is the most important thing.
-He gives her an ultimatum; she must give up her dream of marriage and children or he will leave her.
-Callas decides that she will sacrifice everything for love and sings of her sorrow to a child she has dreamed of that will never be born.
+Five years later, cracks are showing in the relationship, Ari wants her to give up performing.
+Maria is angry that Ari is still philandering.
+Ari says that he only loves Callas and she softens and is ready to give up her career for marriage and children.
+Ari does not want children and gives her an ultimatum; she must give up her dream of becoming a mother or he will leave her.
+Callas decides that she will sacrifice everything for love.

 My Child